gvwilson/sensibleadventures/bookster/bookster.md

 Whatever Erileine would have said next was cut off by a low moan from the stern.
 "No.  No no no no…" Thomas stared down in horror at his jacket.
-"No, please, give her back---please, I didn't mean it, I didn't mean it."
-The vibrant ever-changing patterns on Thomas's coat had stilled.
+"No, please, give her back---please, I didn't mean it, I didn't mean it, I just didn't have time to make a better bargain.
+Please, please, give her back…"  The vibrant ever-changing patterns on Thomas's coat had stilled.

-Razi sat up unsteadily.  "*La*, knocking the fire aside---that was your doing?"
-He clasped his hands in front of his chest.
-"I am grateful for your sacrifice."
+Razi sat up unsteadily and clasped his hands in front of his chest.
+"*La*, I am sorry for your loss, and grateful for your sacrifice."

 "Damn your gratitude."
 Tears glistened on the magician's cheeks.
 "She's gone.
-Saints, she's gone."
+Saints, she's gone.
+What have I done?"

 "Oh, get over it," Gaeston said gruffly.
 "You can always get another coat."